Latest posts by R.J. Weiss, CFP® (see all)

 # 18 – Increase Your Deductible

-Now that you’ve shopped your insurance, checked for proper limits, next up is checking how much you’ll save by increasing your deductible.
+Now that you’ve shopped your insurance, next up is checking how much you’ll save by increasing your deductible.

 The average amount of time someone files a homeowners claim has been about once every seven years.